tolokoban/ToloFrameWork/man/xjs.view.macro.md

 # Preprocessed macros

 Expand variables and return the resulting object.

-A  variable is  writtent like  this `%VarName%`.
-And it  set like this: `%VarName%: "blabla"`.
+A  variable is  written like  this `%VarName%`, and it is set like this: `%VarName%: "blabla"`.
 The value of a variable can be of any type.
 Variables defined  in the  value of  another variables  are expanded only when the parent variable is expanded.